vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 }
 </script>
 ```

-Shipping details stored on the server with `save` method will be possible to load after a refresh with `load` method.

 ## Selecting a shipping method
 `VsfShippingProvider` is a component that aggregates one or more shipping methods from a single provider like FedEx or DHL.
 This component is usually the only thing that you need to integrate a particular vendor into your project and is always delivered as a third-party integration.